 We are a group of researchers passionate about understanding the mechanisms of important electrochemical transformations of small molecules for potential energy and environmental applications.
-The acquired new understandings and insights will enable us to explore novel electrochemical materials, and more efficient processes and devices (electrolyzers and fuel cells).
+The acquired new understandings and insights will enable us to explore novel electrochemical materials, and more efficient processes and devices (electrolyzers, fuel cells, and batteries).
 Our current research activities include development of advanced electrocatalysts, electrochemical conversion of biomass feedstock to chemicals and fuels, ammonia electrosynthesis, electro-reduction of nitrate, carbon dioxide reduction, seawater electrolyzer for hydrogen production, electrosynthesis of hydrogen peroxide, and hydrogen oxidation and evolution reactions in alkaline electrolytes.
 Our interdisciplinary research is at the interface of electrocatalysis science and engineering, with a core research strength in the design of electrochemical flow cells.

 Department of Chemical & Biological Engineering